 Yet, there is no indication that patients in the states with the highest spending are better off than those in states with the lowest spending.
 In fact, the reverse seems to be true, according to researchers at Dartmouth Medical School.

-Their findings, released in a report Tuesday, could have important policy implications as the nation struggles with the soaring expense of its Medicare program.
+Their findings could have important policy implications as the nation struggles with the soaring expense of its Medicare program.